usnistgov/FIPS201/_Appendix/glossary.md

 _cryptographic keys_, digitized fingerprint representation) so that the claimed _identity_ of the _cardholder_ can be verified against the stored _credentials_.

+PIV Credintial
+: The credentials that are stored on the PIV card that authoritatively binds an identity (and, optionally, additional attributes) to the authenticated card holder.

 PIV Enrollment Record
 : A sequence of related _enrollment data sets_ that is created and maintained by _PIV Card_ _issuers_.
 The PIV enrollment record typically contains data collected